Acanthosaura phuketensis

-Acanthosaura phuketensis, the Phuket horned tree agamid, is a species of arboreal lizard native to Phuket Province, Thailand.
+Acanthosaura phuketensis, the Phuket horned dragon, is a species of arboreal lizard native to Phuket Province, Thailand.
 It was discovered in 2015.
 It is now the 11th species in the genus Acanthosaura.

 Description

 Acanthosaura phuketensis is a medium-sized lizard ranging from 7.5 to 15 inches in length.
 It has horns running down from its head but stops at the beginning of its tail.
 It is a lowland forest-dwelling species.